 Ever find that you’ve wasted your day off?
-It’s 4pm and you’re still in your pajamas, having watched hours of daytime TV or binged on boxsets.
+It’s 4pm and you’re still in your pyjamas, having watched hours of daytime TV or binged on boxsets.

 It’s easy to slip into the trap of doing very little on your day off and ending up feeling that you could have been more productive.

 But there are lots of things you can do to really enjoy your day off and feel refreshed…

 While it’s really tempting to have a lie-in, changing your sleep patterns is actually bad for you.
 A 2015 study found that shift workers were at greater risk of heart disease and diabetes, so it’s better to wake up at a regular time.
 Plus you’ll have more time for the activities you want to do.

 Make time for something you don’t normally have a chance to do – such as a yoga class that’s usually inconvenient.
 Having plans will give you an excuse to get up and leave the house.

 Take a bath